kadireuz/coffee_shop_ui/README.md

-# ☕ Coffee Shop App
+# ☕ Coffee Shop App UI

 A modern coffee shop application built with Flutter, featuring a responsive design for mobile, tablet, and desktop platforms.